-Many Tears Animal Rescue (MTAR) is a small rescue based in South Wales but has dogs in foster homes throughout the UK.
+Many Tears Animal Rescue (MTAR) is based in Carmarthenshire, Wales but has dogs in foster homes throughout the UK.
 We take in and rehome primarily ex-breeding dogs who are no longer required; those on "death row" in the pounds and those whose owners are no longer able to keep them.
-MTAR also has a small cattery which enables us to take a small number of cats.

 Sylvia Van Atta was the founder of Brook Cottage Animal Rescue then went on to build and open Last Chance Animal Rescue in Edenbridge, Kent.
 She also helped build Elait Loves Animals a rescue home in Israel and then ran Harmony Rescue in Tucson Arizona.